 The Transplant Research and Education Center (TREC) focuses on understanding the critical, modifiable patient, provider, and system barriers affecting deceased and living donor kidney transplant rates and designing interventions to overcome them.
 For both adult and pediatric patients, Dr. Waterman’s research examines how best to expand access to transplant, reduce racial disparities in transplant, ensure informed decision-making, ensure transplant adherence, promote paired donation and increase living donation rates.
 Her research incorporates many components of clinical and translational research, including patient-oriented research, clinical trials, behavioral studies, development of new educational technologies, cost-effectiveness analyses, outcomes and health services research and implementation of best practices.
 TREC focuses on translating the findings from effective clinical trials into everyday practice through collaboration with healthcare providers, national transplant leaders, and healthcare policymakers.
 Dr. Waterman collaborates with and mentors other researchers in nephrology, urology, health services research, economics, public health and nursing with expertise and interest in transplantation or education research.
 Her research has been supported by more than $25 million in federal grants and she has published more than 80 research articles and book chapters.

 Dr. Waterman received her PhD in Social Psychology with an emphasis on patient education and behavior change from Washington University in St. Louis, where she was previously an Associate Professor of Medicine, at Washington University School of Medicine in Internal Medicine, General Medical Sciences.
+She spent more than 12 years at University of California, Los Angeles as a Professor in Residence and Deputy Director at the Terasaki Institute for Biomedical Innovation.

 In 2014, she co-chaired a national Workgroup for the American Society of Transplantation (AST) Consensus Conference on Best Practices in Live Kidney Donation, which established a set of recommendations for optimal transplant education.
 Since the conference, she has published on these topics and disseminated the findings across the US, Canada and Singapore.
 In 2015 she co-chaired the End-Stage Renal Disease Access to Kidney Transplantation Technical Expert Panel (TEP) as part of the Centers for Medicare and Medicaid Services (CMS) initiative; and was inducted into the first class of Fellows of AST (FAST).
 Currently she is a member of the AST Psychosocial Community of Practice (COP), Transplantation Living Donor COP and Women’s Health COP.